BasicPrimitives/javascript/samples/FirstOrganizationalChart.md

 var size = sampleChart.draw(doc, 100, 150);
 ```

-Pay attention that `draw` method returns actual `size` of the rendered diagram.
-It is needed to calculate offset in order to place other elements of PDF document underneath of it.
+Pay attention that the `draw` method returns the actual `size` of the rendered diagram.
+It is needed to calculate offset to place other elements of PDF document underneath of it.

-PDF document is very easy to scale to make it fit to paper size or split it into multiple pages.
-So we don't need to make PDF page fit into some fixed predefined paper size, but in order to avoid diagram being cut by PDF page boundaries we have to measure its size first and then create PDF page of appropriate size.
+PDF document has context manipulation methods setting scale, rotation, and offset of the diagram.
+Use them to fit the chart into the page size or split it into multiple pages.
+In general, we don't need to make our PDF page fit into some fixed predefined paper size.
+But we still need to measure diagram size first to create a PDF page capable of providing enough space for our diagram without cutting it by PDF page boundaries.
+If you need to print your PDF document, Adobe PDF Reader will do the auto fit.
+Our diagrams use vector graphics, so it is suitable for scaling.

 ```JavaScript
 var sampleSize = firstOrganizationalChartSample3.getSize();
 ```

-`getSize` method returns diagram size, so we can create new PDF document big enough to accommodate our diagram:
+`getSize` method returns diagram size, so we can create a new PDF document big enough to accommodate our diagram:

 ```JavaScript
 var doc = new PDFDocument({ size: [sampleSize.width + 100, sampleSize.height + 150] });
 ```

-Plugin draws diagram in current PDFkit document layout transformation context, so developer can rotate, translate and scale diagrams on PDFkit document page.
+Plugin draws the diagram in the current PDFkit document layout transformation context.
+Modify it to rotate, translate and scale your chart on the PDFkit document page.

-Plugins are part of the Basic Primitives distribution assembly
+Plugins are part of the Basic Primitives distribution package.

 [JavaScript](javascript.controls/CaseFirstOrganizationalChart.html)
 [PDFKit](pdfkit.plugins/FirstOrganizationalChart.html)